GSto/digital-garden/notes/Resistance.md

 - don't take criticism personally.
 - see also [[The Amateur and the Professional]].

-> "To avoid criticism, say nothing, do nothing, be nothing. -- Elbert Hubbard
+> "To avoid criticism, say nothing, do nothing, be nothing. <footer>Elbert Hubbard</footer>

 > "The poem in the head is always perfect.
-Resistance begins when you try to convert it into language." -- Stanley Kunitz
+Resistance begins when you try to convert it into language." <footer>Stanley Kunitz</footer>

-> "Artists don’t get down to work until the pain of working is exceeded by the pain of not working." — Stephen DeStaebler
+> "Artists don’t get down to work until the pain of working is exceeded by the pain of not working." <footer>Stephen DeStaebler</footer>